Bleeding-Action-Man/HUDEffects/README.md

 # HUDEffects

-Disable several HUD Effects that are shown in-game
+Disable several HUD Effects that are shown in-game.
+Check the config file for more information